-Redknee targets both Tier-1 and high-growth markets as more fully described below:
+Redknee markets its products and services globally to service providers with a primary focus on Tier-1 and high-growth markets as more fully described below:

-- Tier 1 communications providers whose networks, Redknee believes, have the greatest opportunity to benefit from Redknee's converged real-time data solutions that support network operator activity such as data charging, IMS and policy management, premium messaging, mobile commerce, privacy and location services.
+- Tier 1 communications providers whose networks, Redknee believes, have the greatest opportunity to benefit from Redknee's converged real-time data solutions that support network operator activity such as data charging, IP Multimedia Subsystem (IMS) and policy management, premium messaging, mobile commerce, privacy and location services.
 In this market segment, the Company's solutions allow for the timely addition of integrated and complementary data services to an operator's existing voice infrastructure.
-These operators are typically located in Western Europe and North America and include wireless, satellite and broadband providers. - High growth network operators are those who are operating in areas of low subscriber penetration but rapid subscriber growth.
+These operators are typically located in Western Europe and North America and include wireless, satellite, fixed and broadband providers. - High growth network operators are those who are operating in areas of low subscriber penetration but rapid subscriber growth.
 These operators often service deregulated markets where new licenses have resulted in increased service competition.
-These factors favour the features of Redknee's Turnkey Converged Billing and Mobile Money solutions.
+These factors favour the features of Redknee's Turnkey Converged Billing.
 Redknee is focused on high-growth operators located in Africa, the Middle East and Asia Pacific.